psas/psas.github.com/README.markdown

 This will build the site and host it at on `localhost:4000`.
 Direct a browser there, test, then commit and push.

-If you make changes to one of the submodules, -- aka `/_layouts/` -- you will need to run
+If you make changes to one of the submodules, -- aka `/_layouts/` -- you will need to commit those changes within `\_layouts` and then add the latest version of `\_layouts` to a commit.
+(This way, this repo will point to that more recent commit, rather than the old one.)

-	$ git submodule update

-to update this repo to require the latest version of that submodule.